 In 1832, Nathaniel Cole, Sr. died.
 He was buried near his beloved Colesville.
 Jesse Wilmont, one of the original 1795 settlers, deeded land for a cemetery "for the inhabitants from the Cambridge Settlement" from his apportioned land.
 The beautiful rural cemetery atop what has become Coles Hill is the final resting place for Cole and the early settlers.

-A Community Grows and Develops
+A Community Grows

 Interested in Colesville history?